Akryod, Belushi coming back to Joliet in August for Blues Brothers Con

 The museum has received $10 million in state and federal grants to rehabilitate the 16-acre prison site, which has led to increased access to buildings since the last Blues Brothers Con, JAHM said in its news release.

-Tickets for Blues Brothers Con are available at the prison website, which is jolietprison.org.
+Tickets for Blues Brothers Con are available on the prison website, jolietprison.org.

-General admission is $55 for adults and $25 for children (18 and under).
+General admission costs $55 for adults and $25 for children (18 and under).
 Tickets are $75 for standing-room only space in the front section.
-Front section table tickets are $500 for four guests.
+Front section table tickets cost $500 for four guests.

 Parking will be free at remote lots.